rmonterodev/myblog/_posts/2024-06-12-JS-Design-Pattern-Singleton.md

 <iframe width="100%" height="800px" src="https://stackblitz.com/edit/vitejs-vite-ulcuwq?embed=1&file=counter.js&theme=dark&view=both&terminalHeight=0"></iframe>

-When using the decrement feature, it is trying to use the second instance of counter but it being inmediately referenced to the unique existent instance.
+When using the decrement feature, it is trying to use the second instance of counter but it's being inmediately referenced to the unique existent instance.

+**Drawbacks**

+Because of its simple implementation, we tend to overuse it.
+Therefore, nowadays, it’s considered to be an anti-pattern.
+For the following reasons:

+- It violates the Single Responsibility Principle.
+It has at least two responsibilities – making sure only one instance and contains business logic.
+- They're global variables, everyone can access them.
+Moreover, looks they're not inmutable.
+- Promotes hidden dependencies and making them hard to test.

+**Alternatives**

+- Dependency injections.
+- Factory Pattern.